 Archive footage, sound, and reworked slogans from the Paris uprising of May 1968 are interspersed with choreographed actions performed by a mother and her two children amid a bleak post-industrial landscape, while the mother delivers a triumphant victory speech to an imagined gathering of revolutionaries.

-The work was made in part to commemorate the 50th anniversary of May '68 and will be shown as widely as possibly throughout the year.
-There will be an international launch on Mayday 01/05/2018, following the screening at Glasgow International.
+The work was made in part to commemorate the 50th anniversary of the Paris Uprising of May '68 and has been shown as widely as possibly throughout the year.

 Further Information:- Visit the In Kind website